JadeJaber/jadejaber.github.io/_posts/articles/2017-04-05-elasticsearch-cheat-sheet.md

 curl -X POST http://localhost:9200/ecommerce/product/_bulk --data-binary "@requests"
 ```

-You may also DELETE or UPDATE documents using the _bulf API
+You may also DELETE or UPDATE documents using the _bulk API
 ```json
 { "delete":{"_id":"1002" } }
 { "update":{"_id":"1003" } }